I. Purpose of This Text

 In the late twentieth century, a parallel tradition emerged.

-Cypherpunks were not political in the conventional sense.
-They did not seek representation, legitimacy, or reform.
+Cypherpunks operated outside politics in the conventional sense.
+They were not seeking representation, legitimacy, or reform.
 Their premise was technical:

 Cryptography alters the balance of power between individuals and institutions.